privacy-tech-lab/privacyflash-pro/README.md

 ### Packaging

 You can also create a new packaged version of PrivacyFlash Pro.
 After successfully installing and running from [source]((https://github.com/privacy-tech-lab/privacyflash-pro#installing-from-the-source-files)), run `python3 package.py` within the `privacyflash-pro/policygenerator` directory.
-A zipped file containg a macOS distributable app will be generated in the `privacyflash-pro/policygenerator/dist` directory.
+A zipped file containing a macOS distributable app will be generated in the `privacyflash-pro/policygenerator/dist` directory.

 **Note**: If you are using a Python virtual environment, [as we recommend](https://github.com/privacy-tech-lab/privacyflash-pro#installing-from-the-source-files), run `python3 package.py` after activating the environment.